akshayakula/SableAI-Static-Site/README.md

-# SablAI Marketing Landing Page
+# Vonar AI Marketing Landing Page

-A static marketing landing page for SablAI, built with vanilla HTML, TailwindCSS, and JavaScript.
+A static marketing landing page for Vonar AI, built with vanilla HTML, TailwindCSS, and JavaScript.

 ## Overview

-SablAI is an AI-powered voice automation platform designed for support and service ops.
+Vonar AI is an AI-powered voice automation platform designed for support and service ops.
 It helps MSPs, enterprises, and government teams manage inbound calls, triage issues, and automate ticket creation in tools like Jira and Salesforce — all through intelligent voice agents.

 ## Technologies Used